MiguelAlho/NetstandardSample/README.md

 cannot printRequest since the lis is not 3.5 compatible
 ```

-Ìn the net35 (old csproj) `MultitargetLib`'s `System.Console` ref was loaded from the installed framework folder (v2.0.50727);
+* In the net35 (old csproj) `MultitargetLib`'s `System.Console` ref was loaded from the installed framework folder (v2.0.50727);
-`WriteACompilationSpecificMessage` writes "net35" so we can see that the `net35` compilation was loaded for the lib.
+* `WriteACompilationSpecificMessage` writes "net35" so we can see that the `net35` compilation was loaded for the lib.
-The methods in `MultitargetLibWithDependencies` and `NetsatndardOnlyLib`could not be used as they are not net35 compatible.
+* The methods in `MultitargetLibWithDependencies` and `NetsatndardOnlyLib`could not be used as they are not net35 compatible.

 ```
 ---------------------------------------